SonarSource/sonar-php/doc/CFG.md

 The `for` statement creates multiple blocks:

 - one for initialization of variables (before body)
-- one for the body of the for
+- one for the body of the `for` statement
 - one for update (following the body)
 - one for the condition